giobart/whos_that_pokemon/README.md

 # Who's that Pokemon

-This project wants to explore the power of Deep Learning in order to create models for face recognition and liveness detection that can be used for tasks like a website log in.
+This project aims to explore the power of Deep Learning in creating models for facial recognition and liveness detection that can be used for tasks such as website log in.
-For this purpose, we propose a webapp that allows a system administrator to register new users using directly their face and gives the ability to log in using face recognition.
-Note that this application is not meant to be used for the public the login on the Internet.
-Rather is more suited for situations like a work environment where the employees have to register the working hours and demonstrate that they're working.
+For this purpose, we propose a webapp that allows a system administrator to register new users using their face and gives users the ability to log in using facial recognition.
+Note that this application is not meant to be used for public login on the Internet.
+Rather, it is more suited for situations such as a work environment where the employees have to register the working hours and demonstrate that they are working.

 ![Project demo gif](figures/demo.gif)

 ## Environment

-This project provides a script that setup the environment of the main repository automatically. <br><br>
+This project provides a script that sets up the environment of the main repository automatically. <br><br>
-To create the virtual environment simply run:
+To create the virtual environment, simply run:

 ```
 python env_builder.py
 ```

 this script will create a virtualenv inside `virt/` folder.
-(This operation may take few minutes) <br><br>
+This operation may take few minutes. <br><br>
-To activate the virtual environment use:
+To activate the virtual environment, use:

 ```
 . virt/bin/activate
 ```

-To deactivate the virtual environment use:<br>
+To deactivate the virtual environment, use:<br>

 ```
 deactivate